security-egg/securityegg/_posts/2021-05-01-cyber-defense-path.md

     </li>
     <li style="margin-top: 1rem">
      <i><b>Which layer of the TCP/IP model handles the functionality of the OSI network layer?</b></i><br>
-	Keep staying focused, in TPC/IP model the network layers is called Internet.
+	Keep staying focused, in TPC/IP model the network layer is called Internet.
     </li>
     <li style="margin-top: 1rem">
      <i><b>What kind of protocol is TCP?</b></i><br>
 	I hope you didn't miss the picture that describes the TCP 3-Way Handshake Process.
-One of my favorite things about TPC, it's Connection-based.
+One of my favorite things about TCP, it's <u>Connection-based</u>.
 Do you remember the Skype meme?
     </li>
     <li style="margin-top: 1rem">
      <i><b>What is SYN short for?</b></i><br>